joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

 onClick={() => dispatch(GalleryActions.selectImage(image))}
 ```

+This isn't much nicer than just using `dispatch` though.

-Luckily for us, this pattern is so common, redux provides a much nicer way to do this with the `bindActionCreators` function.
+Luckily for us, this pattern is so common, Redux provides a much nicer way to do this with the `bindActionCreators` function.

 ```diff
 import React, {Component} from 'react'